Technical Skills vs Soft Skills: Examples, Differences & Career Impact

 Find the balance between technical skills and soft skills

-Don't include hard skills or soft skills only.
+Don't include only one type of a skillset.
 Strike the right balance between them and make sure your resume reflects both types of skills.
 The right balance will depend on your industry and role.

-If your role is heavily skill-based (say, you're a software engineer or data analyst), focus on technical skills in the first place.
+If your role is heavily skill-based (say, you're a software engineer or data analyst), focus on technical knowledge in the first place.
 Mention all programming languages, frameworks, data analysis tools, and other software essential for your daily work.
-Then, list 2-3 soft skills that you consider your biggest strengths.
+Then, list 2-3 soft capabilities that you consider your biggest strengths.

-If soft skills are more important for your position (you're a salesperson, customer support rep, or manager), present them in the first place.
+If soft abilities are more important for your position (you're a salesperson, customer support rep, or manager), present them in the first place.
 Yet, don't forget to include hard skills for your role.

 Mention skills in your cover letter